OBDS-Training/Help/content/en/docs/connect/ssh-configuration/ssh-key-pair/index.md

   agent (if any) is forwarded to the remote machine.
 - The field `Compression` specifies whether to use compression.
 - The field `XAuthLocation` specifies the full pathname of the `xauth` program.
+- The field `PubkeyAuthentication` specifies whether to try public key authentication using SSH keys.

 More information about fields that may be configured is available on the page [ssh_config(5) - Linux man page →][ssh-config-linux].